Family Ski Resort Guide | Brighton Resort

 Equipment Rentals

 A comprehensive fleet of rental equipment is available at Brighton.
 A diverse lineup of gear (including women’s specific) is available for beginners, park rats, powder lovers or all-mountain cruisers.
-Brighton does not rent goggles or outerwear; however, a plethora of reasonably-priced package options can be tailored for the perfect day (or night) of skiing.
-Multi-day rates and group rates are available.
-Reservations are REQUIRED to rent gear.
+A plethora of reasonably-priced package options can be tailored for the perfect day (or night) of skiing.
+Multi-day rates and group rates for 25+ individuals are available.
+Reservations are recommended to ensure availability to rent gear.
+Brighton does not rent goggles or outerwear.

 Brighton Mountain Store